bgins/moon-flask/README.md

 export MAIL_USERNAME='email username'
 export MAIL_PASSWORD='email password'
 ```
 The current flask-mail settings are configured for a Yahoo account.
 I tried using Gmail, but simply could not get it to work.
-If you wish to try Gmail, make sure to set `MAIL_USE_TLS` to `True` and `MAIL_USE_SSL` to `False` in `config.py`
+If you wish to try Gmail, change the email settings in `config.py`.

 <h2>Run Moon-Flask Locally</h2>
 <h4>Activate the virtual environment</h4>